stateset/stateset-python/README.md

 # You can pass extra httpx options if needed
 # client = Stateset(httpx_args={"timeout": 10.0})

+# When not using a context manager, close the client explicitly
+client.close()
 ```

 The SDK automatically sets a ``User-Agent`` header on all requests in the form